 If you would like a list of healthcare professionals in your area who are sensitive to the special health care needs of older adults, please use the search below to get immediate results.

-All healthcare professionals participating in our referral service are members of the American Geriatrics Society.
-If you are a member and would like to opt-into this service, you may do so through your membership profile or by contacting our membership team.
+All healthcare professionals participating in our directory are members of the American Geriatrics Society.
+If you are a member and would like to opt-into this service, you may do so here or by contacting our membership team.

 Search Tip: Searching by State will provide you with the greatest number of search results.